logo_mephedrone-com

 Mephedrone hydrochloride has a characteristic “chemical dill” smell (the smell of the base 4-methylmethcathinone), and is found either as a white powder (flour) or as crystals (similar to sugar).

-See also An observational study of the effects of mephedrone on humans
+See also Effect of mephedrone on erections

 Mephedrone flour is a white flour-like powder with an admixture of small crystals and can clump together.
 It is the first mephedrone product of the synthesis process, an amorphous precipitate that is obtained by oxidizing the base and then purified with a solvent.